davidgalvis95/crm-lead-validator-external-service/README.md

-Run this service locally using "./gradlew bootRun"
+Run this service locally using `./gradlew bootRun`